Devopsdays NYC 2020 Demo, Open Space Recap & More

-During the event, I demoed how to use TimescaleDB as a long-term store for Prometheus metrics - combining Prometheus, TimescaleDB, and Grafana to monitor a piece of critical infrastructure (in this case, a database).
-This sort of create-your-own flexibility and customization is becoming more and more common in the conversations I have with developers, and this demo allows you to create a monitoring stack that suits your needs, without adding significant costs.
+During the event, I demoed how to use TimescaleDB as a long-term store for Prometheus metrics, combining Prometheus, TimescaleDB, and Grafana to monitor a piece of critical infrastructure (in this case, a database).
+This sort of create-your-own flexibility and customization is becoming more and more common in my conversations with developers, and this demo allows you to create a monitoring stack that suits your needs without adding significant costs.

 Why this scenario?
-I was inspired by one of our Managed Service for TimescaleDB customers, who uses TimescaleDB to store and analyze their Prometheus metrics.
-They told us how it not only saves them money and disk space, but it also allows them to keep their data around and see trends over longer time periods.
+I was inspired by one of our customers, who uses TimescaleDB to store and analyze their Prometheus metrics.
+They told us how it not only saves them money and disk space but also allows them to keep their data around and see trends over longer periods.

 See the demo in action

 You’ll notice a Grafana dashboard visualizing metrics, with TimescaleDB as the data source powering the dashboard.
 I focused on the below basic monitoring metrics, but if you try it yourself, you can customize and add more metrics that give you more insight (e.g., query latency, queries per second, open locks, cache hits, etc.):

 - # of Database connections

 - Network Status

 To replicate the demo, follow these tutorials on how to store Prometheus metrics in Timescale and how to use Timescale as a data source to power Grafana dashboards.